-- The Administrative Agent will establish and maintain a single bank account (Agency Account) with a "qualified custodian", as defined in the Custody Rule. - Only the assets of the participants (Loan Syndicate Participants) in the syndicated loan (Loan Syndicate) will be placed in the Agency Account. - No cash will be deposited in or withdrawn from the Agency Account except pursuant to the credit agreements for the Loan Syndicates. - Madison Capital will receive payments from Loan Syndicate Participants or underlying obligors only as agent for the Loan Syndicate Participants (and such
+1. The administrative agent will establish and maintain a single bank account with a "qualified custodian", as defined in the custody rule.

+2. Only the assets of the participants in the syndicated loan will be placed in the agency account.

+3. No cash will be deposited in or withdrawn from the agency account except pursuant to the credit agreements for the loan syndicates.

-- payments would not be a part of Madison Capital's estate in bankruptcy). - 5.
-In addition to disclosing on its Form ADV Part 1A the Advisory Client assets over which Madison Capital has custody and each qualified custodian with which such assets are maintained, Madison Capital will provide disclosure in its Form ADV Part 2A to reflect its custody of the assets in the Agency Account and that the account commingles Advisory Client and Third Party assets. - Madison Capital will develop and implement controls for its administrative agent services which include controls that are designed and implemented to ensure that: (i) the assets of the Loan Syndicate Participants are safeguarded from loss or misappropriation; (ii) the assets in the Agency Account are distributed in a timely manner, accurately and completely, and in accordance with the applicable credit agreements; and (iii) the administrative agent services are, and the Agency Account is being operated in a manner that is, consistent with the credit agreements for the relevant loans (Control Objectives). - 7.
-Madison Capital will obtain a written internal control report (Control Attestation) no less frequently than once each calendar year, prepared by an independent public accountant (Accountant): - 1.
-The internal control report must include an opinion of the Accountant as to whether controls have been placed in operation as of a specific date, and are suitably designed and are operating effectively during the year to meet the Control Objectives; - 2.
-The Accountant must verify that the assets in the Agency account are reconciled to a custodian other than
+4. Madison Capital will receive payments from loan syndicate participants or underlying obligors only as agent for the loan syndicate participants (and such payments would not be a part of Madison Capital's estate in bankruptcy).

+5. In addition to disclosing on its Form ADV Part 1A the advisory client assets over which Madison Capital has custody, and each qualified custodian with which such assets are maintained, Madison Capital will provide disclosure in its Form ADV Part 2A to reflect its custody of the assets in the agency account, and that the account commingles advisory client and third party assets.

+6. Madison Capital will develop and implement controls for its administrative agent services which include controls that are designed and implemented to ensure that: (1) the assets of the loan syndicate participants are safeguarded from loss or misappropriation; (2) the assets in the agency account are distributed in a timely manner, accurately and completely, and in accordance with the applicable credit agreements; and (3) the administrative agent services are, and the agency account is being operated in a manner that is, consistent with the credit agreements for the relevant loans.

-Madison Capital or a related person; and
+7. Madison Capital will obtain a written internal control report no less frequently than once each calendar year, prepared by an independent public accountant:

-- 3. The Accountant must be registered with, and subject to regular inspection as of the commencement of the professional engagement period, and as of each calendar year-end, by, the Public Company Accounting Oversight Board in accordance with its rules. - Madison Capital will promptly seek to resolve any control activity exceptions identified in the Control Attestation on the part of Madison Capital and/or its employees to comply with or fully implement the controls to meet the Control Objectives. - Madison Capital will include the annual Control Attestation, including any qualified opinion, as part of its books and records under Rule 204-2 under the Advisers Act. - 10.
-If the Accountant issues a qualified opinion with respect to any Control Attestation, Madison Capital will promptly notify Advisory Clients that are Loan Syndicate Participants and inform them of the issue(s) that resulted in such qualified opinion and how such issue(s) will be avoided going forward. - 11.
-Madison Capital will detail the controls developed and implemented to ensure that the Control Objectives are achieved, as well as the Control Attestation process, in its policies and procedures adopted, implemented, and subject to, annual review under Rule 206(4)-7 of the Advisers Act.
+- The internal control report must include an opinion of the accountant as to whether controls have been placed in operation as of a specific date, and are suitably designed and are operating effectively during the year to meet the control objectives; - The accountant must verify that the assets in the agency account are reconciled to a custodian other than Madison Capital or a related person; and - The accountant must be registered with, and subject to regular inspection as of the commencement of the professional engagement period, and as of each calendar year-end, by, the Public Company Accounting Oversight Board in accordance with its rules.

+8. Madison Capital will promptly seek to resolve any control activity exceptions identified in the control attestation on the part of Madison Capital and/or its employees to comply with or fully implement the controls to meet the control objectives.

+9. Madison Capital will include the annual control attestation, including any qualified opinion, as part of its books and records under Rule 204-2 under the Advisers Act.

+10. If the accountant issues a qualified opinion with respect to any control attestation, Madison Capital will promptly notify advisory clients that are loan syndicate participants and inform them of the issue(s) that resulted in such qualified opinion and how such issue(s) will be avoided going forward.

+11. Madison Capital will detail the controls developed and implemented to ensure that the control objectives are achieved, as well as the control attestation process, in its policies and procedures adopted, implemented, and subject to, annual review under Rule 206(4)-7 of the Advisers Act.